Does Suboxone Show Up On A Drug Test?

 • Hair follicle analysis (for longer-term detection)

-Factors That Influence Detection
+Factors That Influence Suboxone Detection

 Several variables affect whether and how long Suboxone is detectable: